 In other states with more restrictive laws, CBD might be a bit more difficult to find.

 Be that as it may, we rarely hear of anyone having issues ordering CBD hemp oil online from trusted retailers.

-Note: This guide to 2019 current CBD laws is accurate at the time of publishing.
+Note: This guide 2020 CBD laws is accurate at the time of publishing.
 Laws regarding CBD and cannabis can change quickly, as we’ve seen in recent years with the rapidly increasing popularity of CBD.